Technical Guide9 min read

 Flocculation Strength

 Higher charge density = stronger electrostatic attraction to oppositely charged particles.
 For CPAM treating negatively charged particles (sludge, clay), higher charge density means faster flocculation and larger flocs.
+This is the same principle behind PAM flocculant selection for water treatment — matching charge to particle surface chemistry.

 But there is a limit.
 Beyond the optimal charge density for your specific water, additional charge does not improve performance — it just wastes money.